WGLab/LinkedSV/README.md

 3. Python packages: sklearn, scipy, numpy, gzip, psutil, subprocess, bisect, math, argparse, pandas, seaborn, datetime

 You can use `pip` to install a python package.
-You can use the following commands to install these python packages.
+You can use the following command to install these python packages.

 ```
 pip install --user sklearn scipy numpy gzip psutil subprocess bisect math argparse pandas seaborn datetime